Jammy2211/PyAutoLens/docs/general/configs.rst

 By default, **PyAutoLens** looks for the config files in a ``config`` folder in the current working directory, which is why we run autolens scripts from the ``autolens_workspace`` directory.

-The configuration path can also be set manually in a script using **PyAutoConf** and the following command (the path to the ``output`` folder where the results of a non-linear search are stored is also set below):
+The configuration path can also be set manually in a script using the project **PyAutoConf** and the following command (the path to the ``output`` folder where the results of a non-linear search are stored is also set below):

 .. code-block:: bash